copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-AT (YOUR) EASE | English meaning - Cambridge Dictionary put set someone at (their) ease She soon put set me at my ease The president seemed at ease during the press conference, and even cracked a few jokes He was a seasoned performer, completely at his ease on the stage A good interviewer will know how to put you at your ease
+AT (YOUR) EASE | English meaning - Cambridge Dictionary He felt completely at ease put set someone at (their) ease She soon put set me at my ease The president seemed at ease during the press conference, and even cracked a few jokes He was a seasoned performer, completely at his ease on the stage

-At ease - Idioms by The Free Dictionary In a relaxed, comfortable, unencumbered, unembarrassed, or unanxious position, manner, or situation I want you to be at your ease here, so please ask for anything that will make your stay more enjoyable I'm not under too much pressure; they told me to submit the report at my ease
+at ease - Idioms by The Free Dictionary In a relaxed, comfortable, unencumbered, unembarrassed, or unanxious position, manner, or situation I want you to be at your ease here, so please ask for anything that will make your stay more enjoyable I'm not under too much pressure; they told me to submit the report at my ease

-AT EASE Definition Meaning - Dictionary. com Comfortable, relaxed, unembarrassed, as in I always feel at ease in my grandmother's house The related idiom put at ease means “make comfortable, reassure,” as in I was worried that the letter would not arrive in time, but the postmaster put me at ease
+AT EASE Definition Meaning | Dictionary. com At ease definition: Also, at one's ease Comfortable, relaxed, unembarrassed, as in I always feel at ease in my grandmother's house The related idiom put at ease means “make comfortable, reassure,” as in I was worried that the letter would not arrive in time, but the postmaster put me at ease [1300s] For the antonym, see ill at ease

-at ease - Wiktionary, the free dictionary at ease Free of anxiety; not stressed or tense Synonyms: easygoing, laid-back; see also Thesaurus: carefree Alternative form: at one's ease (military, marching) In a relaxed position with the feet apart rather than at attention (military, marching) Allowed to refrain from being in rigid formation
+at ease - Wiktionary, the free dictionary at ease Free of anxiety; not stressed or tense Alternative form: at one's ease Synonyms: easygoing, laid-back; see also Thesaurus: carefree (military, marching) In a relaxed position with the feet apart rather than at attention (military, marching) Allowed to refrain from being in rigid formation